Hawkar-usls/Cardputer-Game-Station-Emulators/README.md

 ## About Games

 You can place the **ROM uncompressed files** anywhere on your SD card and select them. **Avoid having folders with more than 512 items** to prevent loading times.
+The firmware allows running ROMs up to 6 MB.

 When browsing your game list, you can **type the first few letters of a game’s name** to jump directly to it.
 This makes it much faster to find a specific title, especially when your library contains dozens of entries.
 You should **avoid game titles longer than 64 characters**.

-ROMs **up to 5MB can be played when flashing the firmware directly** (which covers 99.9% of all games), if you're using the [Launcher](https://github.com/bmorcelli/Launcher), it is limited to 1 MB.
+## About Saves

+Save files are created automatically and organized into separate folders per console on your SD card. **Each save is linked to the game’s filename**.

+**⚠️ Important: The autosave system writes to the SD card in the background at regular intervals.**

+The chance of corrupting a save by resetting the device exactly at the moment a write occurs is low.
+However, to completely eliminate this risk, it is recommended to exit games properly.

+Hold the **GO button for 1 second to quit safely** and ensure no save corruption.

+## Launcher

+For [Launcher](https://github.com/bmorcelli/Launcher)'s users, you can now use the **“Game Station” partition** scheme to load ROMs larger than 1MB.

+> In the Launcher main menu, Go to **CFG → Partition Change, and select Game Station.**

+The launcher will reboot automatically, and after that you can run larger ROMs (up to 4.5MB).